eliottchoi/Seoul-Taxi-Finder/README.md

 # Seoul-Taxi-Finder

 # What it does
-It finds every coporation taxi companies in Seoul and return with rows
+It finds every coporative taxi companies in Seoul and return with rows

-# What to prepare
+# What to be prepared
 Python 3, beautifulsoup4, requests